taher2612/Responsive-Webpage/README.md

 # Just a test repository
-For my own testing to understand and to learn git
+For my own understanding and to learn git